-Thanksgiving week is when we remind our families and friends how much they mean to us and express our sincere appreciation for what positive things we have been given in life.
+Thanksgiving week is when we remind our families, friends and close associates how much they mean to us and express our sincere appreciation for what positive things we have been given in life.

 While you are considering what you are thankful for, don’t forget nature.

-During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected fourteen elements to be extremely grateful for while I was in the field.
-As you look and read through these, I want you to think about specific items or aspects in the natural world of which you are extremely grateful.
+During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected a dozen key elements to be extremely grateful for while I was in the field.
+As you read and look through these, I want you to think about specific items or aspects in the natural world of which you are extremely grateful.

 (1) I am extremely grateful for Nebraska views and skies that always seem to be endless and spectacular.

 (2) I am extremely grateful for water, as it flows in this spring-fed creek, for without water there is no life.

 (3) I am extremely grateful for native trees — most notably the unmistakable bark of the hackberry below.
 (I always say: If only the bark of older native trees could speak to me and tell me what they have seen over the years).

 (4) I am extremely grateful for open, mature woodlands where many species of wildlife roam and call home.

 (5) I am extremely grateful for nongame wildlife species such as this dark-eyed junco, all wildlife matters and all things are connected in nature.

 (6) I am extremely grateful for the successful reintroduction of various wildlife species such as the wild turkey (I never tire of watching wild turkeys, especially up close).